 Refusing to Take the Breathalyzer Test After Being Arrested

-- Second DUI: 96 extra hours of jail; two-year license revocation
+- Second DUI: Two-year license revocation

-- Third DUI: 10 extra days in jail; three-year license revocation
+- Third DUI: Three-year license revocation

 First time DUI offenses carry strict penalties, and first-time offenders are often unaware that they do not have the right to refuse the breathalyzer test after an arrest.
 If you agree to submit to a PAS test, you can expect to only face a few months of license suspension and three months of DUI school, and no jail time with some probation.
 However, if you refuse a test after an arrest, you may be looking at two days in jail, a full year of license suspension, and nine months of DUI school.